-The designated development coach will advise the whistle-blower whether or not the concern comes within the scope of the Whistleblowing Procedure.
-Where it does not, the development coach will seek to advise the whistle-blower how the concern should be dealt with and if possible, under what procedure.
+GTG will advise the whistle-blower whether the concern comes within the scope of the policy.
+Where it does not, we will seek to advise the whistle-blower how the concern should be dealt with and if possible, under what procedure.

 All matters will be treated in confidence and anonymity will be respected wherever possible.
-Any disclosure to a Designated Development coach (DA) under this procedure shall, wherever possible, be in writing but, if this is not practicable, any such disclosure may be verbal, at the choice of the Discloser.
-The Discloser should provide as much supporting written evidence as possible about the disclosure and the grounds for the belief of malpractice.
+Any disclosure to GTG, under this procedure shall, wherever possible, be in writing but if this is not practicable, any such disclosure may be verbal, at the choice of the Discloser.
+The Discloser should provide as much supporting evidence, including a written statement of fact, as soon as possible about their concerns, and the grounds for the disclosure.

-Although the discloser does not have to prove conclusively that an allegation is true it should be shown that there is a good reason for concern.
+Although the discloser does not have to prove conclusively that an allegation is true, it should be evident that there is a good reason for concern.